himalayahall/DATA607-PROJECT3/Intro.md

 We started the data model exercise by leveraging the ER modeling capabilities of MySQLWorkbench.
 After creating normalized data model entities, we were able to auto-generate SQL scripts for database schema creation, which made it easy to forward engineer schema on both AWS and local MySQL.
 Schema includes foreign key relationships and referential integrity checks/actions (e.g. cascade delete).
 As mentioned above, entities include timestamps for tracking survey date and record level create/update actions.

+For greater details on the data model and associated artifacts, see https://github.com/himalayahall/DATA607-PROJECT3/blob/main/README.md

 ER diagram - https://github.com/himalayahall/DATA607-PROJECT3/blob/main/ER.png

 Entities: